Import Transactions With Customer Part Numbers

 -

-When updating transactions, you can export them first and then edit the file instead of creating a new one.
+When you update transactions, you can export them first and edit the file instead of making a new one.
 For instructions, see Exporting Lists.

 -

-Include the Internal Id of the transaction line items that you want to update.
+Include the Internal ID of the transaction line items you want to update.
 For more information, see Showing Record and Field IDs in Your Account.

 -

-If you import a file with no customer part numbers, the item sublist is populated with details based on items in the file.
-Customer part numbers associated with the items are displayed in the item sublist.
+If you import a file with no customer part numbers, the item sublist will fill in details based on the items in your file.
+Any customer part numbers linked to those items will show up in the item sublist.

 -

-If you import a file with customer part numbers, the item sublist is populated with details based on the customer part numbers.
-Be aware of the following guidelines:
+If you import a file with customer part numbers, the item sublist fills in details based on those part numbers.
+Keep these guidelines in mind:

 -

-To update the customer part number, verify that its associated item in the import file matches the one in the transaction line item.
+To update the customer part number, make sure its associated item in the import file matches the one in the transaction line item.

-Note:Be sure to enter the correct new or updated customer part number in the import file.
-Otherwise, line item details, including the item itself, are overwritten.
+Note:Make sure you enter the correct new or updated customer part number in the import file.
+Otherwise, the line item details, including the item itself, will be overwritten.

 -

-To update an item, verify that its associated customer part number in the import file matches the one in the transaction line item.
+To update an item, make sure its associated customer part number in the import file matches the one in the transaction line item.

 -